Looking after garden birds

 Put up bird feeders: a range of different feeders on a stand, available in our garden centre, lets you provide everything from peanuts, in wider wire mesh feeders, to seed, dispensed through a plastic tube.
 A table catches waste and holds raisins, chopped apples and grated cheese.
 Don't forget to fit a squirrel guard to keep the long-tailed thieves away!

-- Provide the right food: in winter, garden birds need more fat to help them keep on weight in the cold – you'll find fat balls and cakes in our garden centre.
-But in summer, it's better to eed a good-quality seed mix.
+- Provide the right food: in winter, garden birds need more fat to help them keep on weight in the cold – you'll find fat balls in our garden centre.
+But in summer, it's better to feed a good-quality seed mix.
 Good year-round feeds include black sunflower seeds, nyger, peanuts and mealworms.

 Grow berrying shrubs: this is the most natural food for birds and one that will draw them in in their hundreds.
 Red-berrying shrubs like cotoneaster, pyracantha and spindle berry are most popular, followed by the orange berries of berberis and rowans: they seem to like white berries least.